We provide members of the medical community with peer counselling and support services in a welcoming, safe, and confidential environment.

 Our physician advisors can help you face a difficult situation, be it personal or professional, offer advice on how to help a physician who is struggling, or intervene with your team to help them get out of a crisis in the workplace.

-The QPHP also offers prevention activities in the form of conferences and training sessions, depending on demand and the availability of physician advisors.
+The PAMQ also offers prevention activities in the form of conferences and training sessions, depending on demand and the availability of physician advisors.

 – All physicians, residents, and medical students in Québec